Ramicho/static-web-s3-cf/README.md

 ## Notes

-- Customize the application by hard-coding your name instead of `student_name` within `index.html`.
+- Customize the application by hard-coding your name instead of `Ramicho` within `index.html`.

 - Use `bash upload-script.sh` to invoke upload script.